geofffranks/spruce/doc/merging.md

 ## What about arrays?

-Merging arrays together is slightly more complicated than merging arbitray-key-values, because order matters.
+Merging arrays together is slightly more complicated than merging arbitrary-key-values, because order matters.
 To aid in this, `spruce` has specific **array operators** that are used to tell it how to perform array merges: